benfry/atomicparsley/README.md

 ## For Mac OS X users:

-The default is not to build a universal binary.

-switching between a universal build and a platform dependent build should be accompanied by a "make maintainter-clean" and a ./configure between builds.

-To build a Mac OS X universal binary:
+To build on Mac OS X / macOS just do a straight forward as shown above.

-      % make maintainer-clean
-      % ./configure --enable-universal
-      % make

 ## For Windows users: